earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 Is it really?
 It's also kinda like a publicity stunt, right?
 Yeah, whatever.
 Who cares?
 Hopefully this guide will teach you some build engineering regardless.

 If you're using Earthly, you can stop reading now.
-You are anyway a lost cause.
+You are already a lost cause.

 In this article, we will walk through the 10,000 feet view of your build strategy, then dive into some specific tricks, tools and techniques you might use to keep your builds effective and reproducible.

-## Putting together complex builds - assumptions
+## Putting Together Complex Builds - Assumptions

 Since this is a guide about how not to use Earthly, we'll try to achieve the same benefits of Earthly, using other tools.
 Here are some assumptions: